 2.3 Activating the Project

 Before you can start using the projects, there are a few settings you need to tweak.

 - Your project is initially Inactive, so you must activate it.
-Select a project from the project list, then select the General tab.
+Select a project from the project list, then select the general.caption.label tab.

-- In the General pane, select Active or Inactive from the Status drop-down list.
-Press Save.
+- In the general.caption.label pane, select active or disposition.inactive.label from the mode.label drop-down list.
+Press field_change.button.label.

 - Set a start and end date for your project.
 Any project with dates outside the time period you set will not be visible to agents.
 Callbacks outside this time period can also not be set.
 Projects with an expired end date are marked with a icon.

-You have just created your first project in VCC Live® Desk.
+You have just created your first project in productname.label.

 Ready for the next lesson?
 You’ll learn about dialers and the basics of outbound projects.